Copyright © 2007 - 2020

 Our philosophy is that transaxles should work so smoothly and quietly that they are easily forgotten.

-AT RIGHT: This is a two-piece case transaxle we rebuilt in 1991.
-These transxles are significantly more challenging than later tunnel type transaxles.
-Simply speaking, disassembling and reassembling is significantly more challenging.
+AT RIGHT: This is a split-case transaxle we rebuilt in 1991.
+Both Porsche and VW split-case transxles are significantly more challenging than later tunnel type transaxles.
+Simply, disassembly / reassembly are far more challenging.
 This transaxle served for over 20K miles of flawless service before we lost track of it following a sale in the late naughts.

-Of course, as already articulated on our main web page, we have relationships with shops that rebuild the transaxles for the cars we serve, yet we also rebuild these ourselves, have significant expertise in this area, and, as with our engines, we have unique approaches to provide a superior result.
-Here, we describe our innovations.
-We know that others may copy us, but also that the discerning consumer cares to go with knowledge-leaders.
+Of course, as already articulated on our main web page, we have vendors we can use to rebuild transaxles for the cars we serve, yet we also rebuild these ourselves, have significant expertise, and unique approaches and tools that nobody else uses to provide a superior result.
+Here we describe what we do.

 Here's what you can find here: